Streamlinelv/cartbounty/README.md

 	}
 	add_filter( 'cartbounty_exit_intent_title_html', 'modify_title' );

-### WooCommerce order status is "Failed", but no abandoned cart saved?
+### WooCommerce order "Failed", but no abandoned cart saved?

 Once a user reaches WooCommerce "Thank you" page - the abandoned cart is automatically removed from the table since the cart is no longer considered as abandoned (regardless of the order status).
 In this case you can see all of the submitted user data under WooCommerce > Orders.